Slot antenna: Structure

 The slots are almost perpendicular to the axis of the waveguide but skewed at a small angle, with alternate slots skewed at opposite angles.
 This radiates a dipole pattern in the plane perpendicular to the antenna, and a very sharp beam in the plane of the antenna.
 Its largest use is for microwave marine radar antennas.
 The antenna is mounted horizontally on a mechanical drive that rotates the antenna about a vertical axis, scanning the antenna's vertical fan-shaped beam 360° around the water surface surrounding the ship out to the horizon with each revolution.
 The wide vertical spread of the beam ensures that even in bad weather when the ship and the antenna axis is being rocked over a wide angle by waves the radar beam will not miss the surface.

+A radial line slot antenna is a planar slotted-waveguide array in which slots are fed by a radial waveguide.
+It was invented by Naohisa Goto, professor emeritus at the Tokyo Institute of Technology, and has been used as a high-efficiency planar antenna for satellite broadcast reception; a lightweight honeycomb-structure version was reported for space use and was also used as a high-gain antenna on Hayabusa2.

 History

 The slot antenna was invented in 1938 by Alan Blumlein, while working for EMI.
 He invented it in order to produce a practical type of antenna for VHF television broadcasting that would have horizontal polarization, an omnidirectional horizontal radiation pattern and a narrow vertical radiation pattern.

 Prior to its use in surface search radar, such systems used a parabolic segment reflector, or "cheese antenna".
 The slotted waveguide antenna was the result of collaborative radar research carried on by McGill University and the National Research Council of Canada during World War II.
 The co-inventors, W.H.
 Watson and E.W.
 Guptill of McGill, were granted a United States patent for the device, described as a "directive antenna for microwaves", in 1951.

 Slotted waveguide antenna for 2.4 GHz.